 Permitting for a tenant improvement project can be confusing, expensive, and nebulous.
 Oftentimes, the Building Department’s unrestricted mandating of costly building requirements creates a moving target for you, the owner or lessee.
-With proper advocacy, though, you can dodge the requirements that don’t apply to you (but are thrown your way anyway).
-Proper knowledge about explaining your plans and petitioning to the City can result in the circumnavigation of time spent in rounds and rounds of plan comments and corrections at a premium.
+With proper advocacy, though, you can dodge the requirements that don’t apply to you (but will be thrown your way, anyway).
+Proper knowledge about your plans, discussing them, and petitioning to the City can result in the circumnavigation of time lost in rounds and rounds of plan comments and corrections at a premium.

 How the TI Permit Process typically flows: